 Sariska Tiger Reserve is one of the national park in Rajasthan from where entire tiger population has been wiping out because of poaching.
-Tiger poaching in India has seriously impacted the probability of survival of tigers in India but because of the conservation programmer Project Tiger, About 2,226 wild tigers now roamed in the forest reserves of the country and There are 48 tiger reserves in India.
+About 2,226 wild tigers now roamed in the forest reserves of the country and there are 48 tiger reserves in India.

-Western Ghats range is facing the biggest threat of elephants, Ivory hunters have been killing elephants not just Kerala, but neighboring Tamil Nadu and Karnataka as well.
-Till 1995, up to 2,000 elephants mostly tuskers were poached in the southern forest and 100 elephants have been killed in last 2 years across south India.
-Kerala has seized more than 100 kg of ivory since 2012 and Poachers traded more than 200 kg of ivory in the last 18 months.
+Western Ghats range is facing the biggest threat of elephants, Ivory hunters have been killing, Till 1995, up to 2,000 elephants mostly tuskers were poached in the southern forest and 100 elephants have been killed in last 2 years across Asia.

 The leopard population in India is already under threat due to the illegal hunting and killing for leopard skins and body parts.
-As per the statistics on leopard killings in the country, 1,664 Leopards Poached in the last Decade and still poaching for the illegal trade of skins and body parts is going on.
-There are between 5000 to 10000 leopards living in the wild in India but surely leopards will be declared as endangered species.
+As per the statistics on leopard killings in the country, 1,664 Leopards Poached in the last Decade.

 Indian Pangolin, Indian Star Tortoises along with Tokay Gecko and Red Sand Boa are 5 Most Heavily Trafficked Animals of India.